-"Educationally comprising the upper 5% of our population, college
+"Educationally comprising the upper 5% of our population,

-non-college workers.
+earning power over non-college workers.
 The job outlook for

 by some 4 to 8 percent over a year ago.
+Long-range prospects

-there will be a shortage of manpower to produce the goods and services
+will be a shortage of manpower to produce the goods and services

 needed to sustain the American standard of living.

 economic indicators of the next 15 years show that we will be